-Rainy Day Pick-up - When There Are No Electrical Storms.
-Parents enter from Charlotte Street for middle school students, siblings & VPK.
+Rainy Day Pick-up - When there are no electrical storms.
+Parents enter from Charlotte Street for middle school students and siblings.
 Students will be standing under cover outside the downstairs classrooms.
-Parents are to follow regular pick up procedures.
+Parents are to follow regular pick-up procedures.

 Rainy Day Pick-up - When there are electrical storms.

-Parents entering from Charlotte Street for middle school students, siblings & VPK.
+Parents entering from Charlotte Street for middle school students and siblings.
 Students will be waiting inside the downstairs classrooms.
-Parents are to follow regular pick up procedures.
+Parents are to follow regular pick-up procedures.
 Please be patient as this process will add a few minutes.

-Parents entering from St. George Street for K-5 & VPK Siblings.
-Students will be waiting in the hallways behind the office.
+Parents entering from St. George Street for 1-5: Students will be waiting in the hallways behind the office.
 Please be patient as we work to safely load each vehicle.
+Pick-up will proceed as normal for VPK and K students and their siblings.